ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa5/index.md

 Grading breakdown (40 total points):

-- 10 points: `isPartitionedResultFor`, graded automatically
+- 10 points: `isValidPartitionResult`, graded automatically
 - 5 points: `generateInput`, graded automatically
 - 11 points: `findCounterExample`, graded by how it performs on good and bad partitions that we provide, graded automatically